Implement guest checkout

 $curl https://auth.{region}.commercetools.com/oauth/{projectKey}/customers/token --basic --user "{client_id}:{client_secret}" -X POST -d "grant_type=password&username=alice@example.com&password=secret&scope=view_products:{projectKey} manage_my_orders:{projectKey} manage_my_profile:{projectKey}"

-A GET /{projectKey}/me/carts with the new access token returns the same carts, but we'll notice that the customerId is the one of the newly created account.
+A GET /{projectKey}/me/carts with the new access token returns the same Carts, but we'll notice that the customerId is the one of the newly created account.
 The anonymousId is still set to phone-123.
-If we create another cart, it will have the customerId set, but not the anonymousId.
+If we create another Cart, it has the customerId set, but not the anonymousId.

-Using regular OAuth tokens, you need to create the identifier yourself (and make sure it has not been used yet).
-You can assign it to a cart during creation:
+If you use regular OAuth tokens, you must create and persist the anonymousId yourself.
+You can assign it to a Cart during creation:

 POST /{projectKey}/carts with: